-First, a brief refresher.
 Google Search Console is Google’s very own SEO tool that tracks your website’s performance in search results.
 It will also show you problems with your website’s indexing in Google, security issues, backlinks, and more.
-Google’s recent update enhances Google Search Console’s existing features, while bringing a few useful new ones.
+Google’s recent update enhances Google Search Console’s current features while bringing a few useful new ones to the table as well.
 We’ll be breaking down a few of the big ones below.
-Let’s get started!

-Appearances aren’t everything, but Google Search Console’s new interface is not only more streamlined and aesthetically pleasing, it’s full of new functions to make Google Search Console even more convenient.
-Google search features now includes giving users much more control over who can access their GSC data.
+As marketers, we know firsthand how important it is that a project makes a good visual first impression.
+Appearances aren’t everything, but Google Search Console’s updates are functional as well as aesthetically pleasing.
+New Google search features now include much more control over who can access their GSC data.
 You can manage permissions from the homepage now, as well as easily link new users and share data.
-This makes sharing your data with team members, or a third party such as an SEO agency, with greater ease.
+This makes sharing your data with team members, or a third party such as an SEO agency, easier.

-While Google Search Console has always featured ways to link to other services such as Google Analytics, the new Google Search Console allows you to manage more of this data-sharing from the status page, reducing time spent searching through menus or tutorials for relevant information.
+But Google hasn’t just added new elements to their interface; they’ve made these tools a lot more convenient to use as well.
+While Google Search Console has always featured ways to link to services such as Google Analytics, the new Google search features allow you to manage more of this data-sharing from the status page, reducing time spent searching through menus or tutorials for relevant information.

 New Performance Report Features

-One of the most exciting new Google search features is the ability to see your website’s performance over a wider range of time in the Performance Report.
-While the report is set by default to show key metrics data over the last three months, by default it will track total clicks, total impressions, average click-through rate (CTR), and average position.
+While Google Search Console was positively received upon launch, one consistent criticism was that it only gave you a snapshot of how, and with what, users were engaging with on your page.
+Thankfully, one of the most exciting new Google search features is the ability to see your website’s performance over a wider range of time in the Performance Report.
+The report is set by default to show key metrics data over the last three months and track total clicks, total impressions, average click-through rate (CTR), and average position.
 The performance table is now more customizable than ever, allowing users to focus on specific dates, queries, pages, even by country or device.

 New Index Features

-Page indexing is a crucial step in Google’s ranking process.
+Page indexing is a crucial step in Google’s ranking process, and the more transparent a company is with their indexing process the better off everyone will be in the long run.
 Google search features have always included index monitoring, but the page Index Coverage feature covers a far larger range of possible errors, suggests fixes, and can give you a greater range and depth of data on your pages, such as which are doing well and which might have errors or problems that are hurting your page ranking.
-This feature also allows easier monitoring of your validations, once those errors have been addressed.
+The new Google features also allow easier monitoring of your page validations, once those errors have been addressed.

 New Optimization Features